b429342/Blithe-Corne-Keymap/README.md

 (Don't want to accidentally hit Alt F4)

 Second I decided to have the arrow keys since they are useful if you want to be efficient and not take your hands off the keyboard for something like text editing.
 Since this keyboard will be used for programming and typing a decent amount I find this neccessary.
 I also decided to duplicate this setup on both halves so each hand has their own set of arrow keys.
-Since there are plenty of spare keys I don't think having duplicates is a big problem, and I can get rid of the set I find less useful later.
 *Where the keys are right now is actually not the best according to the BEAKL effort grid since 3 will have a value above 1.
 I can make it better by shifting it up, however the F keys are there so I might change the F keys to the bottom row so that the arrow keys will be in a spot that is better to press.
 Moving it up a row will make 3/4 keys have a value of .5 instead of 1+.*

 I then have page up and page down keys near the arrow keys just in case I need it.
-Page up and down are similar to the arrow keys since they make navigating easier especially for webpages without using the mouse.
+Page up and down are similar to the arrow keys since they make navigating easier.
 Although not used a lot I still put in the print screen key since I do use it once in a while, the same goes for the Caps Lock key.
-I don't use them all the time so it's not in a higher layer but they are used so they should be in some layer.

 <img width="671" height="284" alt="image" src="https://github.com/user-attachments/assets/f854a603-7de5-4f49-8733-301928bea49f" />

 ## OLED Screen
 The corne v3 PCB allows for an OLED screen to be soldered on.
 Although this screen is small it can still be used to display some graphics.
 I'm sure there are good ideas out there that people use like displaying WPM or battery life if using a wireless board however I simply only wanted to display what layer I am on.